How Long Does It Take for Plastics to Biodegrade?

 How long does it take plastic to decompose?

 Resistant plastics like PET take much longer to decompose since they require UV light to break down, not bacteria.
-Estimates suggest that it can take plastic bottles around 450 years to decompose in landfills.
+Estimates suggest that it can take plastic water bottles around 450 years to decompose in landfills.

 How long does it take for plastic bags to decompose in the ocean?

-Plastic bags travelling in the ocean tear away due to constant motion and UV light.
+Plastic bags traveling in the ocean tear away due to constant motion and UV light.
 It takes them 20 years to decompose and settle.
 Plastic bottles can take up to 450 years, while fishing lines take around 600 years.

 What is an example of a biodegradable substance?